Email marketing as a business promotion strategy is becoming more and more popular. At the same time, its complexity is on the rise.

 While this is a huge spam approach, it can completely ruin your business by way of these subscribers blacklisting and marketing your campaigns as spam.
+Noncompliant email campaigns can be also the cause of it going to spam.
 This will lead to important negative consequences on your domain and overall online business.

 3. Segment your list

 List segmentation is a conversion boosting list email marketing activity.
 Segmentation is the simple act of cutting a large list into different segments based on set criteria.

 I have a blog that cuts across a wide variety of topics, from blogging, SEO, Email Marketing, Social Media, Affiliate Marketing to Cryptocurrency.
 These categories have different lists that are further broken into segments:

 This allows me to deliver more relevant materials to different segments thereby increasing my lists’ Open and Click-Through rates